SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Platforms.md

 ```

-#### Download Shapefiles Uploaded by Competent Authorities where STR regulation is applicable
+#### Download Shapefiles Uploaded by Competent Authorities where STR regulation is applicable (Endpoint 7 for Platforms)

 **Overview**